Periodontal disease: Systemic implications

 Periodontal disease (PD) can be described as an inflammatory condition affecting the supporting structures of the teeth.
-Studies have shown that PD is associated with higher levels of systemic inflammatory markers such as Interleukin-6 (IL-6), C-Reactive Protein (CRP) and Tumor Necrosis Factor (TNF).
+Studies have shown that PD is associated with higher levels of systemic inflammatory markers such as Interleukin-6 (IL-6), C-Reactive Protein (CRP), and Tumor Necrosis Factor (TNF).
 To compare, elevated levels of these inflammatory markers are also associated with cardiovascular disease and cerebrovascular events such as ischemic strokes.

-The presence of a wide spectrum inflammatory oral diseases can increase the risk of an episode of stroke in an acute or chronic phase.
-Inflammatory markers, CRP, IL-6 are known risk factors of stroke.
+The presence of a wide spectrum of inflammatory oral diseases can increase the risk of an episode of stroke in an acute or chronic phase.
+Inflammatory markers, CRP and IL-6, are known risk factors for stroke.
 Both inflammatory markers are also biomarkers of PD and found to be an increased level after daily activities, such as mastication or toothbrushing, are performed.
 Bacteria from the periodontal pockets will enter the bloodstream during these activities and the current literature suggests that this may be a possible triggering of the aggravation of the stroke process.

-Other mechanisms have been suggested, PD is a known chronic infection.
-It can aid in the promotion of atherosclerosis by the deposition of cholesterol, cholesterol esters and calcium within the subendothelial layer of vessel walls.
-Atherosclerotic plaque that is unstable may rupture and release debris and thrombi that may travel to different parts of the circulatory system causing embolization and therefore, an ischemic stroke.
+Other mechanisms have been suggested; PD is a known chronic infection.
+It can aid in the promotion of atherosclerosis by the deposition of cholesterol, cholesterol esters, and calcium within the subendothelial layer of vessel walls.
+Unstable atherosclerotic plaque may rupture and release debris and thrombi that may travel to different parts of the circulatory system, causing embolization and therefore, an ischemic stroke.
 Therefore, PD has been suggested as an independent risk factor for stroke.

 A variety of cardiovascular diseases can also be associated with periodontal disease.
 Patients with higher levels of inflammatory markers such as TNF, IL-1, IL-6 and IL-8 can lead to progression of atherosclerosis and the development and perpetuation of atrial fibrillation, as it is associated with platelet and coagulation cascade activations, leading to thrombosis and thrombotic complications.

-Experimental animal studies have shown a link between periodontal disease, oxidative stress and cardiac stress.
-Oxidative stress favours the development and progression of heart failure as it causes cellular dysfunction, oxidation of proteins and lipids, and damage to the deoxyribonucleic acid (DNA), stimulating fibroblast proliferation and metalloproteinases activation favouring cardiac remodelling.
+Experimental animal studies have shown a link between periodontal disease, oxidative stress, and cardiac stress.
+Oxidative stress favours the development and progression of heart failure as it causes cellular dysfunction, oxidation of proteins and lipids, and damage to the deoxyribonucleic acid (DNA), stimulating fibroblast proliferation and metalloproteinases activation, favoring cardiac remodelling.

-During SARS Covid 19 pandemic, Periodontitis was significantly associated with a higher risk of complications from COVID‐19, including ICU admission, need for assisted ventilation and death and increased blood levels of markers such as D‐dimer, WBC and CRP which are linked with worse disease outcome.
+During SARS Covid 19 pandemic, Periodontitis was significantly associated with a higher risk of complications from COVID‐19, including ICU admission, need for assisted ventilation, and death, and increased blood levels of markers such as D‐dimer, WBC, and CRP, which are linked with worse disease outcome.

 Clinical significance

 Inadequate nutrition and periodontal disease

 Periodontal disease is multifactorial, and nutrition can significantly affect its prognosis.
 Studies have shown that a healthy and well-balanced diet is crucial to maintaining periodontal health.
 Nutritional deficiencies can lead to oral manifestations such as those in scurvy and rickets disease.

-Different vitamins will play a different role in periodontal health:
+Different vitamins will play different roles in periodontal health: